Atsushi Nakajima: Early life

-Atsushi Nakajima was born in Yotsuya ward, Tokyo, Japan on 5 May 1909.
-He was born into a family of Confucian Scholars with his father, grandfather and three uncles being scholars themselves.
-Nakajima's childhood is filled with turbulent times with his parents divorcing two years into their marriage and less than one year since Nakajima was born.
-The infant Nakajima was then sent to Saitama Prefecture where his grandparents lived, where he would be taken care of.
-Unfortunately one year after he was sent to his grandparents, his grandfather died.
+Atsushi Nakajima was born in Yotsuya ward, Tokyo on 5 May 1909, into a family of Confucian scholars with his father, grandfather and three uncles being scholars themselves.
+Nakajima's childhood was filled with turbulent times with his parents divorcing two years into their marriage and less than one year since Nakajima was born.
+The infant Nakajima was then sent to Saitama Prefecture to be raised by his grandparents.
+Unfortunately, one year after he was sent to his grandparents, his grandfather died.

-In February 1914, he would be sent to his father who at this point had remarried.
-His father worked a teaching job and often transferred to many different locations, In 1918 he would move to Seoul and later on in 1920 he also moved to Manchuria for his father's teaching job.
+In February 1914, he was sent to his father who at this point had remarried.
+His father worked a teaching job and often transferred to many different locations.
+In 1918 he moved to Seoul and later on in 1920 he also moved to Manchuria for his father's teaching job.
 Because of this teaching job, the young Nakajima often transferred schools which led to a feeling of isolation.
 Despite his frequent transfers however, Nakajima was known for being an intelligent student who consistently received good grades.

-His family life was equally rough as he was not very close to his father and his stepmother would abuse him.
-He would also remain as an only child until 1914, where his step-mother gave birth to his half-sister, unfortunately his step-mother would die during childbirth.
-His father then remarried for the third time in 1924 but his new stepmother would also continue to be equally abusive.
+His family life was equally rough as he was not very close to his father and his stepmother abused him.
+He also remained as an only child until 1914, where his step-mother gave birth to his half-sister, unfortunately his step-mother died during childbirth.
+His father then married for the third time in 1924 but his new stepmother was also abusive.
 Through his childhood, Nakajima had poor health.
-He would develop asthma at the age of 17 which would continue for the rest of his life.
+He developed asthma at the age of 17 which continued for the rest of his life.

-Despite his family's deep roots in Chinese studies and Nakajima's knowledge on the topic, he decided to enroll into the University of Tokyo where he would study Japanese literature.
-He would make his graduation thesis on the topic of Aestheticism.
+Despite his family's deep roots in Chinese studies and Nakajima's knowledge on the topic, he decided to enroll into the University of Tokyo where he studied Japanese literature.
+He wrote his graduation thesis on the topic of Aestheticism.
 The thesis, titled "The Study of Aestheticism" traces the influences of modern Japanese literature to Edgar Allan Poe, Oscar Wilde and Charles Baudelaire.
 The thesis then also proceeds to analyze the works of Tanizaki Jun'ichirō, Mori Ōgai, Ueda Bin and Nagai Kafū.
-After graduating, he would get married with Taka Hashimoto.
+After graduating, he married Taka Hashimoto.
+The couple had three children: Takeshi, Masako (died three days after birth), and Kaku.